Henk ten HaveProfessor

 M.D., Medicine, Leiden University, The Netherlands, 1976

-Henk ten Have studied medicine and philosophy at Leiden Univer'sity, the Netherlands.
+Henk ten Have studied medicine and philosophy at Leiden University, the Netherlands.
 He received his medical degree in 1976 from Leiden University and his philosophy degree in 1983.
-He worked as a researcher in the Pathology Laborato-ry, University of Leiden (1976-1977), as a practising physician in the Municipal Health Services, City of Rotterdam (1978-1979), and as a Professor of Philosophy in the Faculty of Medicine and Fac-ulty of Health Sciences, University of Limburg, Maastricht (1982-1991).
-From 1991 he was a Professor of Medical Ethics and the Director of the Department of Eth-ics, Philosophy and History of Medicine in the University Medical Centre Nijmegen, the Netherlands.
-In September 2003 he joined UNESCO as Director of the Division of Ethics of Science and Technology.
+He worked as a researcher in the Pathology Laboratory, University of Leiden (1976-1977), as a practising physician in the Municipal Health Services, City of Rotterdam (1978-1979), and as a Professor of Philosophy in the Faculty of Medicine and Faculty of Health Sciences, University of Limburg, Maastricht (1982-1991).
+From 1991 he was a Professor of Medical Ethics and the Director of the Department of Ethics, Philosophy and History of Medicine in the University Medical Centre Nijmegen, the Netherlands.
+In September 2003 he joined UNESCO as Director of the Division of Ethics of Science and Technology, working at the Headquarters in Paris, France.
 Since July 2010 he is Director of the Center for Healthcare Ethics at Duquesne University in Pittsburgh, USA.
+In 2011 he was appointed as Adjunct Professor at King Saud bin Abdulaziz University for Health Sciences, Riyadh, Saudi Arabia.

-Dr. ten Have published Medische Ethiek (1998; 3rd revised edition 2009), a textbook for medical curricula (also translated in Lithuanian language) used in most medical schools in the Netherlands.
+Dr. ten Have published Medische Ethiek (1998; 4th revised edition 2012), an ethics textbook for medical curricula (also translated in Lithuanian language) used in most medical schools in the Netherlands.
 His other books include Palliative Care in Europe.
 Concepts and Policies (Amsterdam, the Netherlands; IOS Press; 2001), Bioethics in a European Perspective (Dordrecht, the Netherlands; Kluwer Academic Publishers; 2001), The Ethics of Palliative Care.
 European Perspectives (Buckingham, UK; Open University Press; 2002), Ethics and Alzheimer Disease (Johns Hopkins University Press, Baltimore, 2004), and Death and Medical Power.
 An Ethical Analysis of Dutch Euthanasia Practice (Open University Press, 2005).
 At UNESCO he has been involved in a wide range of international activities in bioethics, such as capacity building on the basis of the Universal Declaration of Bioethics and Human Rights, particularly the establishment of national bioethics committees and the promotion of ethics teaching (with a current priority for Africa and the Arab Region).
-With UNESCO he published Environmental Ethics and International Policy Paris, 2006), Nanotechnologies, Ethics and Politics (Paris, 2007), and The UNESCO Universal Declaration on Bioethics and Human Rights.
-Background, principles and application (Paris 2009).
-In 2011, he published as editor together with Ruth Chadwick and Eric Meslin The SAGE Handbook of Health Care Ethics: Core and Emerging Issues.
-Sage Handbook series, London, SAGE Publications.
-In the same year his book in Dutch was published: Bioethiek zonder grenzen.
+With UNESCO he published Environmental Ethics and International Policy (Paris, 2006), Nanotechnologies, Ethics and Politics (Paris, 2007), and The UNESCO Universal Declaration on Bioethics and Human Rights.
+Background, principles and application (Paris, 2009).
+In 2011, his experiences in UNESCO were published in the book (in Dutch): Bioethiek zonder grenzen.
 Mondialisering van gezondheid, ethiek en wetenschap (Bioethics without Borders.
 Globalisation of health, ethics and science; Valkhof Pers, Nijmegen, The Netherlands).

-Dr. ten Have is a member of the Real Academia Nacional de Medicina (in Madrid, Spain) as well as of the Royal Dutch Academy of Science (in Amsterdam, the Netherlands).
-From 2007 to 2010 he was an Honorary Research Professor in the School of Philosophy, University of Tasmania, Australia.
+Dr. ten Have has been elected as a member of the Real Academia Nacional de Medicina (in Madrid, Spain, in 1995) as well as of the Royal Dutch Academy of Science (in Amsterdam, the Netherlands, in 2005).
+In 2004 he was elected as Fellow of the Hastings Center.
+From 2007 to 2010 he served as an Honorary Research Professor in the School of Philosophy, University of Tasmania, Australia.
 In March 2008 he was awarded the title of Doctor Honoris Causa by the Medical University of Pleven in Bulgaria.
 In September 2008 he received the Oscar M.Ruebhausen Visiting Professorship, Department of Bioethics, Case Western Reserve University in Cleveland.
 In September 2008 he was awarded the Ethos Prize for Bioethics, sponsored by Calouste Gulbenkian Foundation, Lisbon, Portugal.
+The Bangladesh Bioethics Society appointed him as ‘Lifetime Honorary Member' in January 2015.